Asso-MO5/virtual_micral_n/src/emulation_core/README.md

 The reason is to keep the logic intuitive at programming level without having to care about which actual assertion is physically right.

-To have correct logging or graphical user feedback, it is thus necessary to correct the value.
+To have correct logging or graphical user feedback, it is thus necessary to bit-invert the value.

-### Note

-This could be taken care of by some automatic machinery in the future, by differentiating the signal value and the assertion.